pubkey/rxdb/docs-src/docs/rx-storage.md

 ## Configuration Examples

 The RxStorage layer of RxDB is very flexible.
-Here are some examples on how to confiugre more complex settings:
+Here are some examples on how to configure more complex settings:

 ### Storing much data in a browser securely